 Commonly Asked Questions About Dental Crowns

 We are happy to help our patients in any way we can.
 That’s why Dr. Roe sits down with you for as long as needed to answer all of your questions.
 Here are some common questions we receive about dental crowns.

 What is the Average Cost for Crowns?

-The price of a crown can range anywhere from $1,200-$1,600 in the DFW area depending on the type of crown you get.
+The average dental crown cost can range anywhere from $1,200-$1,600 in the DFW area depending on the type of crown you get.
 However, if additional treatments are needed to support the crown, then the full treatment plan can be more.
 A full examination would be required to receive an accurate dollar figure for the work.
-Also, it is important to note that many dental insurances pay for a portion of dental crowns.
+Also, it is important to note that many dental insurance companies pay for a portion of dental crowns.
 You’ll want to check with your insurance company for your plan benefits.

 Is it Worth Getting a Tooth Crown?

 If you have a cracked or damaged tooth that can support a crown, then yes, it is worth it to have the procedure done.
 Crowns are designed to protect the tooth underneath from further damage.
 We can even put together a treatment plan to fix your front teeth, which requires a specialist.